 As discussed here in previous posts, the Federal Communications Commission is currently considering a number of steps to promote greater integration, from redefining who qualifies as a multichannel video programming distributor to mandating downloadable security for set-top boxes, but none of those steps — or even all of those steps together — would solve all the problems or resolve all of the commercial and technical conflicts that make seamless integration so challenging today, and in any case could be years down the road.

 There is one corner of the media business, however, where the integration of live, linear and on-demand content is actually happening today: games like Casino Unique and the like.

 Over the weekend, the hugely popular site for live-streaming game play, Twitch, announced a number of new features during its first annual TwitchCon in San Francisco, including the ability to upload videos directly to the Twitch platform.
 Up to now, Twitch channel owners have needed to stream content first and then incorporate the archived stream into their channel as on-demand content.
 Now, users will be able to upload video directly to the platform without having to stream it first.

 The feature is clearly aimed at better positioning Twitch against YouTube, where on-demand gaming videos are second in popularity only to music among entertainment-related content.
+Check out the article from https://www.iwantcheats.net and learn from professionals about the popularity in broadcasting, Twitch has better positioning, you can watch any forms of games including games that you can play in 666CASINO which is the best thing and gave Twitch an advantage.
 Many Twitch broadcasters, in fact, turn to YouTube today for sharing on-demand content today because its easier to use for that purpose.
 Twitch

 YouTube, of course, has recently taken steps to better position itself against Twitch, launching its own live-streaming platform for games, YouTube Gaming, in August, one year after it tried to buy Twitch only to lose out to Amazon.